-If you haven’t heard yet, OpenAI, an organization which gained a large amount of news coverage through their large financial backing, and mission to ensure that strong AI is beneficial for humanity, shifted from a non-profit to a “Capped Profit” entity.
+If you haven’t heard yet, OpenAI, an organization which has gained a large amount of news coverage thanks to their large financial backing and mission to ensure that strong AI is beneficial for humanity, shifted from a non-profit to a “Capped Profit” entity.
 This has led to a lot of discussion about the motivations behind their move.

 There is a lot of nuance to such changes, and I cannot pretend to understand the economics and details of their specific implementation.
 Nevertheless, I claim that this decision, and experiments like it, are a very important component of safe AI research.

 To the public, a dangerous AI is actively malevolent.
 From the Terminator’s robotic grin to the human powerhouses of the Matrix, machines have malfunctioned and are out to get us.

 People more familiar with machine learning realize that an AI does not have to be evil, nor does it need a system error to be a danger to humankind.
 An indifferent AI can be equally destructive.
 This is beautifully summed up by Eliezer Yudkowsky’s quote:

 The AI does not hate you, nor does it love you, but you are made out of atoms which it can use for something else.

 The example of a paperclip maximizer is likewise chilling: When given the task of manufacturing as many paperclips as possible, a superintelligent AI could enslave all humans to work in paperclip-producing factories, or wipe them out entirely to stop them from interfering with its plans (You can see this from the AI’s point of view in this very addicting game).